-- 1.1 Regular school attendance is essential if children are to achieve their full potential. - 1.2 Oswald Road believe that regular school attendance is the key to enabling children to maximise the educational opportunities available to them and become emotionally resilient, confident and competent adults who are able to realise their full potential and make a positive contribution to their community. - 1.3 Oswald Road values all pupils.
-As set out in this policy, we will work with families to identify the reasons for poor attendance and try to resolve any difficulties in a trauma-informed, inclusive manner. - Oswald Road recognise that attendance is a matter for the whole school community.
-Our Attendance Policy should not be viewed in isolation; it is a strand that runs through all aspects of school improvement, supported by our policies on admissions, safeguarding, antibullying, safeguarding and behaviour and inclusive learning.
-This policy also takes into account the Human Rights Act 1998, the Disability Discrimination Act 1995 and the Race Relations Act 2000.
+1.5 Oswald Road recognises that attendance is a matter for the whole school community.
+Our Attendance Policy should not be viewed in isolation; it is a strand that runs through all aspects of school improvement, supported by our policies on admissions, safeguarding, anti-bullying, child protection, safeguarding and behaviour and inclusive learning.
+This policy also takes into account the Human Rights Act 1998, the Children & Families Act 2014 the Disability Discrimination Act 1995 and the Race Relations Act 2000.